"

 • Revenue: Total sales before any deductions.

-• Cost of Goods Sold (COGS): These are the direct costs associated with producing menu items and providing service staff.
-They include the goods (food and beverage cost) and services (labor cost).
+• Cost of Goods Sold (COGS): These are the direct costs of producing menu items.
+(Food Cost/Beverage Cost)

 Formula: Gross Profit = Revenue – Cost of Goods Sold (COGS)